Trolleybuses in Valparaíso: Service changes after 1990

-Fleet evolution
+Paint schemes

+Although some vehicles wore a red-and-cream paint scheme/livery from the 1970s until 1981, for most of the system's history from its opening in 1952 until 2001 the standard fleet paint scheme was turquoise blue, or greenish-blue, with cream above the waist, and a silver roof.
+Around the early 1990s, a lighter shade of greenish blue was applied to Pullman trolleybuses that had been rebuilt, replacing the dark turquoise which remained in use on the other Pullmans.
+Around 2001, this lighter greenish-blue briefly replaced the dark turquoise on most active Pullman trolleybuses not wearing advertising paint schemes, still with beige or cream upper portion.
+Most of the secondhand Swiss trolleybuses acquired in the 1990s retained their home-system paint schemes, but a few received advertising liveries or an all-over grass green color.
+Then, in 2003, dark-green-and-cream was adopted as the fleet's new standard paint scheme, although most of the Swiss trolleybuses did not receive it until 2007, when the new Plan de Transporte Metropolitano Valparaíso (TMV) (see below) imposed standardized paint-scheme requirements fleet-wide.
+The much younger ex-Lucerne trolleybuses that since 2023 have made up the entire fleet still wear the same green-and-cream but with white instead of silver along the roofline.

+Fleet evolution, 1980s to 2000s

 For nearly 40 years, the fleet comprised solely Pullman-Standard trolleybuses, a combination of new-to-Valparaíso 1952-built Pullmans (the 700-series) and, from 1954 on, a number of ex-Santiago Pullmans, built in 1946–1948 (the 800-series).
 All had electrical propulsion equipment by General Electric.
 As of 1986, the total number of trolleybuses available for service was 23–24.

 Under a program started in late 1986 and continuing until 1989, ETCE rebuilt the bodies of some of its 800-series vehicles with more modern front ends and, in some cases, sides and backs also.
 The remaining 700-series vehicles were not rebuilt.